BCCL-IIITH/Workshop_Neuroimaging/index.md

 # When is the workshop?

-The workshop will start from **August 3rd 2024 3-5pm**, every Saturday and it continues for 3 months.
+The workshop will start from **August 10th 2024 3-5pm**, every Saturday and it continues for entire Monsoon semester.
 Each week every Saturday we will have sessions that cover several topics as outlined below.

 # Skeleton of the workshop